 What’s the best business advice you’ve heard?
 It wasn’t told directly to me, but I heard it at a Wharton business healthcare conference and I have shared it ever since.
 Andrea Jung, a prominent female CEO, was telling a story (and I may get the details wrong because this was a long time ago) about how she got caught on a Board of Directors’ call during her son’s birthday party.
 She felt as though she disappointed both her son for taking the work call, as well as the board because of all the noise.
 I took away the following advice: “Don’t disappoint people accidentally.
 Decide who you are going to disappoint that day, tell them, then release yourself of guilt.
 And don’t disappoint the same people all the time.
 We all can’t always do what’s being asked of us, and if we try it will make us crazy.”
 As a mother, that really resonates with me.

 What’s the best piece of advice you’ve received?
 Be authentic.
 It’s too much work trying to be someone you’re not.

 What are you nostalgic for?
 Sleeping in.

 What’s the most influential book you’ve read?
-Most recently I read The Heart Led Leader by Tommy Spaulding.
+All of the leaders at Booz Allen were asked to read The Heart Led Leader by Tommy Spaulding.
 It’s a great reminder to connect with people personally, not just professionally.

 What can we do to be happier?
 Spend more time doing what you love.